saltstack/salt/doc/topics/hacking.rst

     git checkout -b fixed-broken-thing
     Switched to a new branch 'fixed-broken-thing'

-You should use a verbose enough name for your branch so it is clear what it is about.
-Now you can commit your changes and regularly merge in the upstream master as described below.
+You should choose a name for your branch that describes its purpose.

 When you are ready to generate a pull request, either for preliminary review, or for consideration of merging into the project you must first push your local